Nanlung/To-do/README.md

-# REST API using PostgreSQL
+# To-do REST API using PostgreSQL